muety/wakapi/README.md

 **Note:** By default, SQLite is used as a database.
 To run Wakapi in Docker with MySQL or Postgres, see [Dockerfile](https://github.com/muety/wakapi/blob/master/Dockerfile) and [config.default.yml](https://github.com/muety/wakapi/blob/master/config.default.yml) for further options.

+If you want to run Wakapi on **Kubernetes**, there is [wakapi-helm-chart](https://github.com/andreymaznyak/wakapi-helm-chart) for quick and easy deployment.

 ### 📦 Option 3: Run a release
 ```bash
 # Download the release and unpack it